DevMountain/endpoint-testing-afternoon/README.md

     </details>

 #### GET - User By ID

+Time to move on to the next request: `GET - User By ID`.
+Select the request and go to the `Tests` tab.
+This request hits an enpoint that returns a specific user by the user's ID.

 __Write tests for the following__:
 * Status should be 200.
 * Should respond with an array of 1 user object.